 - Now let's look at a combination; you have a lightweight fabric but you want to do a heavy top-stitching detail with heavy thread.
 Normally, the heavy thread would call for you to use a heavy needle such as a 19/120, but that would leave holes in your fabric.
 Now you would experiment with a needle that falls somewhere in the middle such as a 12/80.

 Always test your thread and fabric combination on scraps of fabric rather than the item you are working on.
-Consider the needle as dangerous as a pair of scissors going into your fabric.
+Take caution with the needle as you would a pair of scissors going into your fabric.

 You may find a needle size listed as 90/14 or 14/90.
 The order of the numbers does not affect the size.